NHGRI-Specific GDS Policy FAQs

 Data sharing plans for NHGRI-funded or -supported projects to generate non-human genomic data proposed after January 25, 2016 should include pre-publication timelines for data submission and release consistent with NIH GDS Policy expectations for human genomic data (including a possible holding period before data release not to exceed six months).

-Data sharing progress reports will be expected, consistent with trans-NIH processes, as they are implemented, or through other NHGRI consortia reporting mechanisms, as applicable.
-Program directors will monitor progress against the timelines established through the data sharing plans.
+Progress on data sharing should be documented in annual research performance progress reports (RPRR) and NHGRI consortia reporting mechanisms, as applicable.
+Program directors will monitor progress according to the timelines established through the data sharing plans.

 This expectation is consistent with the institute’s program priorities as it makes data available for access at the earliest appropriate point to promote maximum public benefit from federal investment in genomics research.
 As a leader in GDS Policy development and implementation, NHGRI supports timely data release through widely accessible data repositories.